Solvine-Afterlife/.github/profile/readme.md

 </p>

 <p align="center">
-  Luxinity Roleplay is a SA:MP Server Based in 2022 Los Santos & Red Country.
+  Solvine Alterlife Roleplay is a SA:MP Server Based in 2022 with oldschool theme.
 </p>